SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-26-petrov-day.md

 Petrov is a hero who should never have needed to show his heroism, but for being surrounded by institutional failure.
 In today's pandemic, we face similar levels of institutional decay and bias for destruction.
-We could have controlled the pandemic; we thought some triviality was more important.
+We could have controlled the pandemic; we thought instead that some triviality was more important.
 We desperately need to organize our societies so their default action is to build, not destroy.

 Today in the "rationalist community"<sup id="fn3a">[[3](#fn3)]</sup> surrounding Yudkowsky, people have invented rituals with which to celebrate Petrov Day (e.g.,